resoltico/x/README.md

 1. **Open Image**: Click "OPEN IMAGE" to load an image file
 2. **Apply Transformations**: Select transformations from the left panel
 3. **Adjust Parameters**: Fine-tune parameters using controls in the Parameters panel
-4. **Preview Results**: View real-time preview with memory-efficient processing
+4. **Preview Results**: View real-time preview with memory-safe processing
 5. **Monitor Quality**: Check PSNR and SSIM metrics in the right panel
 6. **Monitor Memory**: Watch MatProfile count in terminal output
 7. **Save Result**: Click "SAVE IMAGE" to export the processed image